-How does genome research actually work and how do you figure out which letters (of the DNA bases) lead to which body function?
+How can you translate genetic knowledge into treatment options for rare diseases and cancer?
 Find out more in this new podcast episode!
 (The podcast is only available in German.)

 To stay up to date with the developments around GHGA, news and events please sign up for our newsletter.